AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

   composer update
   ```

 1. Run the following command to generate the `AdobeCommerceEvents` module.
 This module helps register events.
-At this point, the module is empty.
+Initially, the module is empty.

    ```bash
    bin/magento events:generate:module